-- The renewable energy reported is allocated directly to the DES and not directly to any building in particular. - Within the DES renewable energy allocation, no renewable energy is assigned specifically to the DES central plant building, if any (in a separate LEED application), is also being counted toward the renewable energy contribution of the connected project building. - That no renewable energy is being double-counted among any connected project buildings in separate LEED applications. - That UBC, the DES owner and operator, maintains rights to the environmental benefits of the site-generated renewable energy.
+- The renewable energy reported is allocated directly to the DES and not directly to any building in particular. - Within the DES renewable energy allocation, no renewable energy was assigned specifically to the DES central plant building, if any (in a separate LEED application), is also being counted toward the renewable energy contribution of the connected project building. - That no renewable energy is being double-counted among any connected project buildings in separate LEED applications. - That UBC, the DES owner and operator, maintains rights to the environmental benefits of the site-generated renewable energy.

-UBC Utility Rates
+Section 3 - UBC Utility Rates

-Utility Rates to be Used for All Credits:
+Utility Rates and Emission Factors to be Used for All Credits:

-Fiscal Year: April 1, 2015 - Mar 31, 2016
+Fiscal Year: April 1, 2021 - Mar 31, 2022